-If Phase II identifies the need for remediation, a remediation strategy/plan will be submitted to and approved in writing by the Local Planning Authority prior to development works.
-The report shall be prepared by a suitably qualified person and the works shall thereafter be carried out in accordance with the remediation strategy/plan.
-No development works (other than investigative works) shall commence on site until such time as a detailed remediation scheme for the development site has been submitted to and approved in writing by the Local Planning Authority.
+If the Phase II report identifies the need for remediation, a remediation strategy/plan shall be submitted to, and approved in writing by, the Local Planning Authority prior to the commencement of any ground works, demolition or construction works on site.
+The report shall be prepared by a suitably qualified person and the works shall thereafter be carried out in accordance with the approved remediation strategy/plan.

-If required the approved remediation scheme shall be carried out in accordance with its terms prior to the commencement of any development other than that required to carry out remediation, unless otherwise agreed in writing by the Local Planning Authority.
+If required, the approved remediation scheme shall be carried out in accordance with its terms prior to the commencement of any ground works, demolition or construction works other than that required to carry out the implementation of the approved remediation scheme, unless otherwise agreed in writing by the Local Planning Authority.
 The Local Planning Authority shall be notified in writing of the intended commencement of remediation works no less than 14 days before the works commence on site.

-Following completion of remediation works, a Verification Report which demonstrates the effectiveness of the completed remediation works, any requirement for longer-term monitoring of contaminant linkages, maintenance and arrangements for the contingency action, shall be submitted to and approved in writing by the Local Planning Authority.
+Following completion of the implementation of the approved remediation scheme, a Verification Report which demonstrates the effectiveness of the completed remediation works, any requirement for longer-term monitoring of contaminant linkages, maintenance and arrangements for the contingency action, shall be submitted to, and approved in writing by, the Local Planning Authority.

-The presence of any previously encountered contamination that becomes evident during the development of the site shall be reported to the Local Planning Authority in writing within 1 week, and work on the affected area shall cease with immediate effect.
-At this stage, if requested by the Local Planning Authority, an investigation and risk assessment shall be undertaken, and an amended remediation scheme shall be submitted to and approved in writing by the Local Planning Authority prior to the re-commencement works in the affected area.
-The approved details shall be implemented as approved.
+The presence of any previously unencountered contamination that becomes evident during the development of the site shall be reported to the Local Planning Authority in writing within 1 week, and work on the affected area shall cease with immediate effect.
+At this stage, if requested by the Local Planning Authority, an investigation and risk assessment shall be undertaken, and an amended remediation scheme shall be submitted to, and approved in writing by, the Local Planning Authority prior to the re-commencement of any ground works, demolition or construction works in the affected area.
+The development shall thereafter be carried out in accordance with the approved details.

-Following completion of the above remediation works a Verification Report must be submitted demonstrating that the works have been carried out satisfactorily and remediation targets have been achieved.
+Following completion of the implementation of the above remediation works a Verification Report demonstrating that the works have been carried out satisfactorily and remediation targets have been achieved must be submitted to, and approved in writing by, the Local Planning Authority.